Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 ### Overview

-In this sample, the native client and simple JavaScript single page application:
+In this sample, the native client and a simple JavaScript single page application:

-1. Acquire a token to act On Behalf Of the user
+1. Acquire a token to act On Behalf Of the user.
-2. Call a web API (TodoListService)
+2. Call a web API (`TodoListService`)
-3. Which itself  calls another downstream web API (here the Microsoft Graph)
+3. Which itself calls another downstream Web API (The Microsoft Graph)

 The TodoListService uses a database to:

-- store the todo list
+- Store the todo list
-- illustrate [token cache serialization](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Token-cache-serialization) in a service
+- Illustrate [token cache serialization](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Token-cache-serialization) in a service

    ![Topology](./ReadmeFiles/Topology.png)